StuartLab/MiNA/README.md

 >_Provides an interface to altering the settings used by the "MiNA - Analyze" macros, such as binarization method, and whether or not to run a pre-processing script before analysis._

 ## MiNA Version 1
+MiNA < 2.0.0 macros are contained in the [version_1 folder](https://github.com/ScienceToolkit/MiNA/tree/master/version_1) along with their appropriate documentation.
+The macros were designed to be used on 2D images only.
+The macros are no longer being actively developed, though they are supported.
+As such, any bugs should be submitted using the issues tracker and fixes will be submitted in a timely fashion.

 ## MiNA Version 2
+_ __TODO__: Create brief description of the macros here as well as links to the documentation markdown document and license info.
+Both of these documents need to be produced still._